 Vatican & Borgo: Pilgrims and Panoramas

 Visiting Vatican City is an enjoy unlike any other, as it's technically a separate country within Rome.
 The centerpiece, St. Peter's Basilica, has free entry and a chance to marvel at Michelangelo's Pietà.
-For those interested in art, the Vatican Museums house an unparalleled collection, including the Sistine Chapel.
+For those interested in art, the Vatican Museums house an exceptional collection, including the Sistine Chapel.
 Tickets are €17 online, and you'll want to set aside 2-3 hours to fully appreciate the exhibits.

 Adjacent to the Vatican, the Borgo area is a mixed bag.
 While Via della Conciliazione is lined with overpriced tourist traps, taking a quick detour to Borgo Pio can lead you to better, more reasonably priced dining options.
 Here, you can enjoy authentic Roman dishes at half the price.
 For more details, check out our Vatican Museum article.